thepratikgupta/Autonomous-AI-Agent-LLM-Orchestration-Tool-Calling-Engine/README.md

 ### 1. High-Level System Architecture

-The following diagram illustrates the lifecycle of a user prompt, passing through memory resolution, into the LLM planner, and out through the dynamic tool execution engine[cite: 1].
+The following diagram illustrates the lifecycle of a user prompt, passing through memory resolution, into the LLM planner, and out through the dynamic tool execution engine.

 ```mermaid
 graph TD